imandel/vanity/README.md

 # vanity

-A Custom Jupyter Widget Library
+A Custom Jupyter Widget Library for multi modal analysis of video. *Only tested on chrome/chromium based browsers*

 ## Installation